 By April 1 of each year, the Committee shall have completed any run-off elections required under the provisions of sections I, J, and K hereof, and shall announce the results of such run-off Except for the reduction in the number of candidates as provided therein, the procedures set forth in sections F and G hereof shall apply to any such run-off election.
 If there are more than three nominees, then the following actions shall be placed into action.

-The Faculty Chair and Faculty Vice Chair shall be elected from a common list of nominees for the office of Faculty Chair.
+The Senate Chair-Electand Senate Vice Chair-Elect shall be elected from a common list of nominees for the office of Faculty Chair.

 In the primary election, each eligible voter shall be entitled to vote for two of the nominees.

-The candidates receiving the most number of votes equal to a majority of the ballots cast shall be elected Faculty The candidate receiving the second highest number of votes will be elected Faculty Vice- Chair.
+The candidates receiving the most number of votes equal to a majority of the ballots cast shall be elected Senate Chair-Elect.
+The candidate receiving the second highest number of votes will be electedSenate Vice-Chair Elect.
 If no candidate receives a majority of votes, then the three candidates receiving the most votes shall stand for a run-off election where each voter shall be entitled to vote for two of the three candidates.
-The winner of the run-off election shall be elected Faculty Chair and the runner-up shall be elected Faculty Vice chair.
+The winner of the run-off election shall be elected Senate Chair Elect and the runner-up shall be elected Senate Vice Chair-Elect.

 In the event that only three candidates are nominated, the candidate receiving the most votes will be elected Chair and the candidate receiving the second highest number of votes will be elected Vice Chair.